Specialist Goes Back to the Classroom: Part III: Integrating With Specialists

 For nearly two decades now, I’ve been wrestling with a serious concern that affects educator health and student learning.
 I’m hearing many commonalities among elementary teachers, and I’m wondering how we can make this better.
 Regardless of position, role, and experience, one thing on which every educator can agree is that we don’t have enough time.

 That matters because trying to do too much can decrease the quality of learning experiences overall, as well as increase stress for everyone.
 And that’s just basic math.

-So, where we go from here?
+So, where do we go from here?
 What is in our control that we have the power to change for the better?

 As a former fourteen-year, fifth grade classroom teacher and now a three-year STEM specialist, I have the privilege of having lived both sides of a current dilemma.
 Here are two examples that may resonate:

 - When a classroom teacher is late to pick up her students from my STEM special, I can recall about twenty-nine reasons why I was late picking up my class from a special as a classroom teacher myself just a few years ago, and twenty-eight of those reasons were out of my control.
 Therefore, as a specials teacher now, my empathy for classroom teachers is genuine, and that leads to my being flexible and giving them the benefit of the doubt.
 Perspective is everything.